jbyrne1999/Pitcher-Repertoires/README.md

 # Pitcher-Repertoires
- Makes automated reports showing a pitcher's repertoire
+ Makes automated reports showing a pitcher's repertoire.
+The main use for these reprts was to help with trackman pitch tagging.